 Every child, at some point, will hit you with one of those Big Awkward Questions of life that we tend to dread.
 You know the ones: “How did the baby get into your tummy?”
 “Why can’t I see God?”
 “Why do some people have different colour skin?”
 “Why did Jesus die?”
 “Why is poo brown?”
 Children really want to know everything, don’t they?

 Lots of us feel a bit nervous about what to tell young children about the facts of life and such sensitive subjects, how much detail to go into and when is the right time to begin.
-The last thing we want to do is corrupt their innocence.
+The last thing we want to do is corrupt their innocence or upset them.
 I have been asked by several mums what is the right thing to do.

 Of course there are very many opinions, and you must do what seems right to you.
 But if you want my opinion, here it is.